Compositional Hardness of Code in Large Language Models -- A Probabilistic Perspective: Framework

 \subsection{Generation Complexity}

-We focus on coding problems, meaning each problem is written in natural language and is solved by a function, and the goal is for the model to generate a code that implements it. \begin{definition} Let $L$ be a programming language.
-Let $x$ be a natural language description of a problem, that is solved by function $f$, then a computer program $y$ is a correct solution to $x$, if it implements $f$. \end{definition}

-We formally define the generation complexity of a of a problem as the inverse success rate of a model to generate a correct solution to the problem: \begin{definition} For a problem $x$ and a natural language distribution $P$ over $\Sigma^*$, the generation complexity of $x$ \wrt~$P$, is:
+We focus on coding problems, meaning each problem is written in natural language and is solved by a function, and the goal is for the model to generate a code implementing it. \begin{definition} Let $L$ be a programming language.
+Let $x$ be a natural language description of a problem, that is solved by function $f$, then a computer program $y$ is a correct solution to $x$, if it implements $f$. \end{definition} We formally define the generation complexity of a problem as the inverse success rate of a model to generate a correct solution to the problem: \begin{definition} For a problem $x$ and a natural language distribution $P$ over $V^*$, the generation complexity of $x$ \wrt~$P$, is:

-\end{definition} Intuitively, the generation complexity is the number of program candidates needed to be sampled from the distribution to get a program that solves the problem.
+Where $V^*$ is the Kleene closure of the vocabulary $V$. \end{definition} Intuitively, the generation complexity is the number of program candidates needed to be sampled from the conditional distribution $P(\cdot|x)$ to get a program that solves the problem.